Anosmia (loss Of Smell): Symptoms, Causes And Treatment

 People who have lost the ability to sense smell in an acquired way lose their appetite, since they cannot perceive a stimulus specific to foods that make them attractive, such as their good smell.
 This can lead to excessive weight loss and malnutrition.

-You may be interested: Ashwagandha (Indian Ginseng): Characteristics and Uses of This Plant
+You may be interested: Mycoplasma Genitalium: Symptoms, Causes and Treatment of This STD

 Possible causes